-Effective from AY: 20 22-23 Pre-requisites for Open to all students Maters in International Studies of Goa University who are the Course: interested in learning about the significance of geopolitics in International Relations as an elective course.
-Course Objectives: 1.
-This optional course is aimed at making students understand that there is a cand geography - both given and written- to the term 'Geopoli was spined at warm and of the 10th continue at the corrier of tics'.
-The term was coined at very end of the 19 th century at the service of nationalism, colonial project and inter-imperialist rivalry in the Eu World.
-2. With the complex interplay between space and power at its congeopolitics has most often been associated with a 'realist' an approach to international relations.
-But recent decades have with of a critical geopolitics that focuses on a far wider range of experiences (including non-Western) and practices. d state-centric tness the raise social actors 3.
+Pre-requisites for Open to all students Maters in International Studies of Goa University who are the Course: interested in learning about the significance of geopolitics in International Relations as an elective course.
+Course Objectives: This optional course is aimed at making students understand that there is a c and geography - both given and written- to the term 'Geopoli was coined at very end of the 19th century at the service of nationalism, colonial project and inter-imperialist rivalry in the Eu World.
+With the complex interplay between space and power at its con geopolitics has most often been associated with a 'realist' an approach to international relations.
+But recent decades have wi of a critical geopolitics that focuses on a far wider range of experiences (including non-Western) and practices.
 This course provides a concise survey of classical geopolitics geopolitical perspective.
 It draws attention to politics behind the geopolitical knowledge (in plural) of international relations.
-Illused in this course are drawn largely from both continental and e production of ustration/cases and the Indian Ocean Region.
-T - Content: Module I: Conceptualizing Geopolitics: Critical Perspectives on Space-Place, Scale and Knowledge- Power.
+Illu used in this course are drawn largely from both continental and tics'.
+The term new forms of urope and the nceptual core d state-centric tness the raise social actors from a critica production of ustration/cases and the Indian Ocean Region.
+Content: Module I: Conceptualizing Geopolitics: Critical Perspectives on Space-Place, Scale and Knowledge- Power.
 Origins, Evaluation and Legacies of Western Geopolitical Tradition: (Rudolf Kjellen) (Organic Theory of State), Friedrich Ratzel (Lebensraum), Karl Haushofer (German School of Geopolitics), Halford J. Mackinder (Heartland), Alfred Thayer Mahan (Sea Power), Nicholas J. Spykman (Rimland).
-Module II: Cold War Geopolitics: 10 Hours Eurocentric Visualizations of the Globe (Worlds & Blocks); Post Cold War Geopolitics and Maritime Order (Indian Ocean Region and 'Indo-Pacific').
-Module III: Critical Geopolitics: Climatic Change (Perspectives on and from Global South); 10 Hours Geopolitics and Geoeconomics of Connectivity in Asia and Beyond (Silk Routes: Old and New; One Belt One Road).
-Module IV: Contours of Geopolitical Visions in the Contemporary World: End of Cold War; The New Militarism, Rise of Multipoliarity in the 10 Hours Geopolitical Context; A Different Kind of Geopolitics?
+Module II: Cold War Geopolitics: 10 Hours 10 Hours Eurocentric Visualizations of the Globe (Worlds & Blocks); Post Cold War Geopolitics and Maritime Order (Indian Ocean Region and 'Indo-Pacific').
+Module III: Critical Geopolitics : Climatic Change (Perspectives on and from Global South); Geopolitics and Geoeconomics of Connectivity in Asia and Beyond (fill Devices Old and New One Path One Paed) 10 Hours (Silk Routes: Old and New; One Belt One Road).
+Module IV: Contours of Geopolitical Visions in the Contemporary World: End of Cold War; The New Militarism, Rise of Multipoliarity in the Geopolitical Context; A Different Kind of Geopolitics?
 New Tensions in Geopolitical and Geostrategic Context.
-Module V: Anti-geopolitics: 10 Hours New Forms of Resistance, Gender and Geopolitics 10013 Module VI: Emerging Geopolitics in the 21 st Century: Popular Geopolitics in the Era of Globalisation: US Grand Strategy: An American Empire?; The End of Eurocentrism?; Role of India in the Emerging World.
+10 Hours Module V: Anti-geopolitics: New Forms of Resistance, Gender and Geopolitics 10 Hours Module VI: Emerging Geopolitics in the 21 st Century: Popular Geopolitics in the Era of Globalisation: US Grand Strategy: An American Empire?; The End of Eurocentrism?; Role of India in the Emerging World.
 10 Hours Pedagogy: Lectures/Tutorials/Assignments/Self-Study/Discussions/Audio-Visuals References/ 1.
 J. Agnew.
 1998.
 Geopolitics: Revisioning World Politics.
-London a
+London a and New York: